steguiosaur/invento/docs/PLAN.md

 -[] Export to Excel file
 -[] Save/restore data
 -[x] Theming/color schemes
--[] Show daily, weekly, monthly, yearly performance report
+-[x] Show daily, weekly, monthly, yearly performance report

 ## Focus

 ### Conceptualization

--[] Explore topics about Inventory Management
+-[x] Explore topics about Inventory Management
--[] Define needed data
+-[x] Define needed data
--[] Define features to add
+-[x] Define features to add

 ### Development Stage

--[] Create the expected design of application
+-[x] Create the expected design of application
--[x] Research GUI Frameworks to use (Kivy, Tkinter) -[] Build the backend of the application
+-[x] Research GUI Frameworks to use (Kivy, Tkinter) -[x] Build the backend of the application
--[] Create a database to store the information (Sqlite) -[] Read database and show graphical performance
+-[x] Create a database to store the information (Sqlite) -[x] Read database and show graphical performance
 -[] Export to executable and create a setup file